letsencrypt/cp-cps/CP-CPS.md

 ### 3.1.1 Types of names

-Certificate distinguished names and subject alternative names are compliant with the ISRG CP.
+Certificate distinguished names and subject alternative names are compliant with the Baseline Requirements.

 ### 3.1.2 Need for names to be meaningful